 Good food meets great views at Dubai's new season terraces

-From fresh catch to char-grilled steaks or Turkish pide, few places do outdoor dining more innovatively than Dubai.
-A city constantly bathed in sunlight, Dubai knows how to best enjoy good weather, with the mild winter being prime time for al fresco eating.
-We've rounded up our favourite restaurant terraces – all you need to do is book your table.
+Few cities do outdoor dining more innovatively than Dubai.
+A city constantly bathed in sunlight, the mild winter is prime time for al fresco eating.
+Whether you’re after an ocean-fresh catch or Mediterranean staples, we've rounded up our favourite restaurant terraces – all you need to do is book your table.

 Perfect for lazy winter days, the Dubai Creek Golf Club's signature restaurant is as popular with families as it is with post-game golfers.
 With all-day dining on the wide, wrap-around terrace, and themed menus at night, it's an easy choice for those wanting to be close to the bustling waterway.
-The VIP floating table sits directly over the water of the adjoining reflection pool, with the sunken couch seating giving guests plenty of space to stretch out in.
+Diners will enjoy a butcher’s block menu starring a selection of prime steak cuts, seafood-heavy the main courses, and British-style puddings to finish.
+Those after something a little extra can opt for the the VIP floating table.
+Sitting directly over the water of the adjoining reflection pool, the sunken couch seating gives guests plenty of space to stretch out in.

 Fish Beach Taverna

-New to Le Meridien Mina Seyahi's already must-visit stable of restaurants, Fish has already cemented itself as the hot-spot for the season, thanks in no small part to its outdoor shoreside dining area.
-By day, diners can snack on flash-fried squid, slow-cooked octopus and other Aegean delicacies, and at night, fairy-lights illuminate the vibrant white-wash and azure décor.
+Proving popular every al fresco season, Le Meridien Mina Seyahi's Fish Beach Taverna has cemented itself as a seasonal hot-spot, thanks in no small part to its outdoor shoreside dining area.
+By day, diners can snack on flash-fried squid, slow-cooked octopus and other Aegean delicacies, while wiggling their toes in the private beach’s silky sands.
+At night, floating fairy-lights illuminate the vibrant white-wash and azure décor, as diners munch on Greek mezze by candlelight.
 Be sure to get there before nightfall, as the restaurant’s positioning gives you an unobstructed view of the Arabian Gulf's famous sunset.

-A chic new addition to Grosvenor House, Ruya has quickly founded a reputation for excellent modern Turkish cuisine, with its glamorous take on the traditional pide kitchen attracting the city's glossiest socialites.
-But it’s the just-opened terrace that shines, with the intimate seating and lantern lighting combined with an elevated view of the Dubai Marina making it ideal for a romantic date night.
+A chic addition to Grosvenor House, Ruya has developed a well-earned reputation for warm hospitality and excellent modern Turkish cuisine, with its glamorous take on the traditional pide kitchen attracting the city's glossiest socialites.
+Traditional dishes such as borek and lamb manti are treated with reverence and served up with style to crowds of repeat diners nightly.
+But during the winter season, it’s the waterside terrace that shines, with the intimate seating and lantern lighting combined with an elevated view of the Dubai Marina, making it ideal for a romantic date night.

-Indulge in the best cuisine Dubai has to offer: visit the Dubai Food Festival from 23 February – 11 March 2017.
+Indulge in the best cuisine Dubai has to offer – visit the Dubai Food Festival from 20 February to 7 March 2020.